jotaen/klog/README.md

 ## Get klog

+In order to not miss any updates you can either subscribe to the release notifications on Github (at the top right: “Watch”→“Custom”→“Releases”), or you occasionally run `klog version`.

 ### MacOS
 1. [**Download**](https://www.github.com/jotaen/klog/releases) and unzip
 2. Right-click on the binary and select “Open“ (due to [Gatekeeper](https://support.apple.com/en-us/HT202491))